End of Program/Employment Options

 - Violating university rules and policies

 Some H-1B employees are granted a 10-day discretionary grace period.
 To confirm if DHS granted a grace period, an H-1B employee should check their most recent I-94.
-If the date on the I-94 is 10 days after the approved end date on the I-797 approval notice, the H-1B employee was granted a grace period, and they should depart the US by that date.
-H-1B employees cannot work during that 10-day grace period.
+If the date on the I-94 is 10 days after the approved end date on their I-797 approval notice, the H-1B employee was granted a grace period, and they have until that date to depart the US.
+H-1B employees cannot work during the 10-day grace period.

 Early Departure (Resignation or Termination)

-Once the department is aware of an H-1B's departure, the department administrator must log into ISSS Link and initiate the H-1B/E-3 Status or Employment Ending Early form found under H-1B/E-3 Employee Management.
+When the department is aware of an H-1B employee's departure, the department administrator must log into ISSS Link and initiate the H-1B/E-3 Status or Employment Ending Early form (found under H-1B/E-3 Employee Management).
 Once completed, ISSS will do the following:

-- notify USCIS and the US Department of Labor.
+- Notify USCIS and US Department of Labor

-If an H-1B employee is considering leaving Emory early, ISSS recommends that the employee discuss their options with their ISSS advisor in advance.
-The ISSS advisor can provide the H-1B employee with advice on what is required for the employee to maintain legal H-1B status.
-H-1Bs do not receive an automatic a grace period at the end of their authorized stay, so it is advisable that they leave the US right away unless they have already done one of the following:
+If an H-1B employee is considering leaving Emory early, ISSS recommends that the H-1B employee discuss their options with their ISSS advisor in advance.
+The ISSS advisor can provide the H-1B employee with advice on maintaining legal H-1B status.
+H-1B employees do not receive an automatic grace period at the end of their authorized stay, so it is advisable that they leave the US right away unless they have already done one of the following:

-- have filed a petition to change status inside the US to another status prior to the end date of their employment.
+- Have filed a petition to change status within the US

 Some O-1 employees are granted a 10-day discretionary grace period.
 To confirm if DHS granted a grace period, an O-1 employee should check their most recent I-94.
-If the date on the I-94 is 10 days after the approved end date on the I-797 approval notice, the O-1 employee was granted a grace period, and they should depart the US by that date.
-O-1 employees cannot work during that 10-day grace period.
+If the date on the I-94 is 10 days after the approved end date on their I-797 approval notice, the O-1 employee was granted a grace period, and they have until that date to depart the US.
+O-1 employees cannot work during the 10-day grace period.

 Early Departure (Resignation or Termination)

 If, for any reason (e.g., resignation or termination), an O-1 employee will leave Emory University early (before their O-1 I-797 approval end date), the O-1 employee and the department must inform ISSS before the O-1's last day at Emory.
-Once the department is aware of a employee's departure, the department administrator must submit an O-1 Early Termination Notification (PDF).
+When the department is aware of an O-1 employee's departure, the department administrator must submit an O-1 Early Termination Notification (PDF).

-If departing early, O-1 employees are not granted a grace period, so they must leave the US right away.
-O-1 employment authorization is not portable, meaning that if an O-1 is changing employers within the US, they have to get new O-1 authorization with the new employer.
+If departing early, O-1 employees are not granted a grace period so they must leave the US right away.
+O-1 employment authorization is not portable.
+That is, if an O-1 is changing employers within the US, they have to obtain new O-1 authorization with the new employer.

-TN professionals should plan to depart the US on the admit until date listed on their most recent I-94.
+TN professionals should plan to depart the US on the "Admit Until Date" on their most recent I-94.

 Early Departure (Resignation or Termination)